Tuition, Scholarships & Tuition Assistance

 At Hill-Murray, we work to make a premiere education affordable for all of our students and families, and we encourage you to apply, regardless of your financial means.
 Although we are not able to fully meet every request for financial aid, we provide tuition assistance and scholarships based on both merit and need.

-There is a $500 enrollment fee per student due at the time of enrollment.
+There is a $500 enrollment fee per student due at the time of enrollment for new students.
+Returning students will be billed the enrollment fee on their tuition account each spring.
 A $125 per semester technology fee will be charged to students in grades 9-12, and a $25 per semester technology fee will be charged to students in grades 6-8.
 Students participating in athletics or other cocurricular activities are also required to pay a participation fee, and all students are also responsible for purchasing school uniforms.

 Applying for Tuition Assistance